-Compared with present financial reporting of the insurance industry, reporting under IFRS 17 may entail more volatility in profit or loss.
-According to some preparers, increased volatility in profit or loss may represent a competitive disadvantage for insurers relating to their cost of capital.
+Compared with present financial reporting of the insurance industry, reporting under IFRS 17 may entail more volatility in profit or loss and OCI.
+According to some preparers, increased volatility in profit or loss may represent a competitive disadvantage for insurers relating to their cost of capital; for some stakeholders, also the added volatility in other comprehensive income2 is a source of concern.
 This is because they consider that the market perceives as more risky entities when reported performances are more volatile.
 However, EFRAG observes that no causal effect has been demonstrated between the use of current measurement methods or the recognition of revenue over time and the cost of capital.